 - John McEnroe Won: 9-7, 6-2, 15-17, 3-6, 8-6

-There were a lot of intense battle between the United States and Sweden during the 1980s.
+There was a lot of intense battle between the United States and Sweden during the 1980s.
 A lot of that had to do with having two great players like John McEnroe and Mats Wilander on different sides.

 This was their closest match, and it was the third set that took the longest to complete.
-Wilander had to do all that just to stay alive, and then won the fourth set for good measure as well.
+Wilander had to do all that just to stay alive and then won the fourth set for good measure as well.

-However, McEnroe regrouped and won the fifth set, which what is the win the United States needed to move on.
+However, McEnroe regrouped and won the fifth set, which is the win United States needed to move on.
 They would then win the 1982 Davis Cup by beating Australia in the semifinals, and France in the finals.